 - Return name, phone number and email address to contact in case we have any questions, and

-- List of the employees including their first and last name, last four digits of their social security number, position held, date of separation, full amount of severance pay, and exempt amount of severance pay (up to $25,000 for tax years 2019 and prior, and up to $50,000 annually for tax years 2020 forward).
+- List of the employees including their first and last name, last four digits of their social security number, position held, date of separation, full amount of severance pay, and exempt amount of severance pay up to $50,000 annually for tax years 2020 forward.
 For lists with multiple employees, please total the columns with the full amount of severance pay and exempt amount of severance pay for all employees.

 The employer should also provide a copy of any severance/termination information that is distributed to the affected employees.
 Please allow 30 days for the processing of your application.
 Employers must obtain approval to exempt the payments for each calendar year the payments are made.